perlindgren/probe_nucleo_test/README.md

-# Probe test for STMF401RE Nucleo
+# Probe test for F401RE Nucleo

 ## Setup

 - Attach Nucleo board to host
-- Make sure that no other programmer is attached to the host
+- Make sure that no other programmer is attached to the host (or that the Nucleo/stlink device appears first in the list of programmers, see below).

 ## Run